Jack Kent Cooke: Move to the United States

-Within weeks of being turned down for the Toronto TV licence, Cooke applied for U.S. citizenship.
-With the support of United States House Congressman Francis E. Walter (D-PA), Cooke quickly became a citizen when both houses of Congress and President Dwight D. Eisenhower approved a waiver of the usual five-year waiting period.
-He sold CKEY at the end of 1960 and Consolidated Press in 1961.
+Within weeks of being turned down for the Toronto TV license, Cooke applied for U.S. citizenship.
+With the support of U.S. Representative Francis E. Walter (D-Pa.), Cooke quickly became a citizen when both houses of Congress and President Dwight D. Eisenhower approved a waiver of the usual five-year waiting period.

+Originally established about 1899, incorporated in 1929, as Consolidated Press Limited, the company changed hands on October 23, 1952, when Consolidated Press Limited', publishers of Saturday Night and Canadian Home Journal magazines, was bought by Jack Kent Cooke, and in 1958, changed its name to Consolidated Frybrook Industries Limited, and, launched in spring 1959, in New York City, a subsidiary, Strand Records, an American budget label.
+Cooke sold CKEY at the end of 1960 and Consolidated Press in 1961.

 At the time, Canada and the U.S. both had laws prohibiting foreign control of radio and TV stations.
-Cooke had entered the U.S. broadcasting industry in August 1959 by acquiring Pasadena, California radio station KRLA 1110 (now KRDC) through his brother, Donald Cooke, a U.S. citizen.
+Cooke had entered the U.S. broadcasting industry in August 1959 by acquiring Pasadena, California radio station KRLA 1110 (now KWVE) through his brother, Donald Cooke, a U.S. citizen.

 Cooke formed American Cablevision in the 1960s and acquired several cable television companies.
 He acquired majority ownership of TelePrompTer cable TV, and sold it in the late 1970s for $646 million.
-In 1979, he bought the Chrysler Building in New York City, one of the world's most renowned skyscrapers.
+In 1979, he acquired the Chrysler Building in New York City, one of the world's most renowned skyscrapers.
 In 1985, Cooke bought the Los Angeles Daily News for $176 million.
 A year later, he acquired another cable TV company.
 He sold the cable systems in 1989.

 Sports ownership

 Washington Redskins

-In 1961, Cooke purchased a 25% interest in the Washington Redskins after team owner and founder George Preston Marshall became incapacitated by a stroke; Cooke became majority owner in 1974 and sole owner in 1985.

-While he was owner of the Redskins, the team won three Super Bowls under head coach Joe Gibbs (in 1982, 1987, and 1991), the franchise's first championships since the 1940s.
+In 1960, Cooke purchased 25% interest in the Washington Redskins of the National Football League (NFL) for $300,000.
+He purchased majority interest in the team from team president Edward Bennett Williams in 1974, replaced him as controlling owner in 1979, and became sole owner in 1985.
+As owner of the Redskins, the team won three Super Bowls under head coach Joe Gibbs (in 1982, 1987, and 1991), the franchise's first championships since the 1940s.
+Cooke oversaw the construction of Jack Kent Cooke Stadium, now known as Northwest Stadium, which opened in Landover, Maryland, following his death in 1997.
+In his will, he left the team and stadium to his foundation with instructions to sell.
+Cooke's son and team president John Kent Cooke managed the team before selling it to Daniel Snyder in 1999 for $800 million.

-In 1997, Cooke completed a stadium deal near Landover, Maryland, for a new home for his team.
-This community was named Raljon—a name devised by Cooke by combining the names of his sons Ralph and John.
-Shortly afterward, Cooke died of cardiac arrest.
-The stadium, still in use by the franchise to this day, was posthumously named Jack Kent Cooke Stadium.
-In 1999, under subsequent ownership, the stadium's name was changed to FedExField (the Raljon name was discontinued at the same time).

-In his will, Cooke left the team and the stadium to his foundation with instructions to sell it.
-Cooke's son John tried to put in a competitive bid to keep the team in the family, but the franchise instead was sold to a consortium led by local businessman Daniel Snyder for a record-setting $800 million.

 Los Angeles Lakers

-In September 1965, Cooke purchased the Los Angeles Lakers for $5 million ($ in current dollar terms) from Bob Short.
+In September 1965, Cooke purchased the Los Angeles Lakers from Bob Short for $5 million.
 Under Cooke's ownership the Lakers moved from the Los Angeles Memorial Sports Arena to The Forum and changed their colors from Royal and Light Blue to the current Purple (which he referred to as "Forum Blue") and Gold.

-The Lakers during Cooke's ownership reached seven NBA Finals and won the 1972 NBA Finals.
-In 1979, Cooke sold both the Lakers and the Los Angeles Kings.
+Under Cooke's ownership, the Lakers reached seven NBA Finals and won the 1972 NBA championship.